The Importance of Context When Recommending TV Content: Dataset and Algorithms: Prediction of Preferences

 \subsubsection{Contextual dimensions}

 A comparison of the methods for multiple feature configurations is shown in Fig.~\ref{fig:fig8}.
-Note that the baseline scores are independent of feature selection.
-Also, as can be seen from the figure, in general there is not a large deviation between performance of the different methods within each feature configuration.
+Note that the random and toppop scores are independent of feature selection.
+Also, as can be seen from the figure, in general there is not a large deviation between performance of the four top performing methods within each feature configuration.
 Therefore, we mainly highlight results between feature configurations in the following.

-The worst performing feature configuration in Fig.~\ref{fig:fig8} is the temporal configuration, \textit{TD}, for which the performance of LR almost decreases to comparable results of the baselines, though the A@1, A@3, and MRR are significant better than those of the random predictor, and likewise the F1 (macro) score is higher than what toppop achieves.
+The worst performing feature configuration in Fig.~\ref{fig:fig8} is the temporal configuration, \textit{TD}, for which the performance of LR almost decreases to comparable results of random and toppop, though the HR@1, HR@3, and MRR are significant better than those of the random predictor, and likewise the F1 (macro) score is higher than what toppop achieves.
 Adding social aspects (\textit{TD}$\rightarrow$\textit{TDW}) significantly improves performance according to McNemar's test\footnote{A matrix, $\pmb A_{2 \times 2}$, is formed with $a_{1,1}$ being the number of trials where both methods are correct, $a_{1,2}$ and $a_{2,1}$ are the trials where one of the methods fail, and $a_{2,2}$ is when both are incorrect.
 McNemar's $\chi^2$ test statistic and Cram\'er's $V$ are then computed as:\\$\chi^2 = \left( a_{1,2} - a_{2,1} \right) ^2 / \left( a_{1,2} + a_{2,1} \right)$, $V = \sqrt{ \chi^2 / \sum_{i,j}a_{i,j}}$.} (for LR: $\chi^2$(1)=29.10, p$<$0.001, $V$=0.09).
 Furthermore, knowledge of additional viewers and attention level, \textit{WA}, scores on par with \textit{TDW}, and even slightly improves in terms of F1 (macro).